kmdlogic/cosmosb-backup/README.md

 Command line options:

 ```
   -a, --action                          Required.
 The action to perform (Backup or Restore)

   -c, --connectionstring                Required.
 The connection string to CosmosDb

   -d, --databasename                    Required.
 The database name to backup or restore

   -p, --partitionkey                    The partition key field

   -k, --defaultkey                      The default partition key if not present in the document

   -f, --folder                          The folder used for the backup or restore.
 Defaults to the current directory.

   -t, --databasethroughput              The throughput (RUs) for the database when being created.

   -r, --collectionthroughput            The throughput (RUs) for the collection when being created.

+  -e, --collectionreserverthroughput    Name of collection and required throughput for it.
+Format: "CollectionName:throughput;..."

   --help                                Display this help screen.

   --version                             Display version information.
 ```